 Research

-Governance, Online: How Extremists Use Media to Gain Local Support (Book Project)
+Governance, Online: How Extremists Use Media to Gain Local Support ("Essays on Extremism and Radicalization in an Internet Age"), Doctoral Dissertation (2023)

 How do extremist rebel groups gain and maintain support at the local level?
-My dissertation brings together over five years of online media data across four rebel organizations in the Middle East and Central Asia to show how territorial control constrains and reshapes the way that rebels use modern media to communicate their message to a more diverse group of potential followers.
+My dissertation brings together over five years of social media data across four rebel organizations in the Middle East and Central Asia to show how territorial control constrains and reshapes the way that rebels use modern media to communicate their message to a more diverse group of potential followers.
 I introduce a novel theory of rebel media as a local support strategy that draws attention to the increasingly influential role that the changing landscape of communication technology plays in the dynamics of local support.
-I find that territorial ambitions and control indeed constrains rebel media to more localized, governance-oriented messaging regardless of a group’s ideological commitments.
+Using state-of-the-art computational methods driven by AI-assisted text-and-video identification and classification, I find that territorial ambitions and control indeed constrains rebel media to more localized, governance-oriented messaging regardless of a group’s ideological commitments.
 However, this moderating turn isn’t absolute; extremist groups with substantial followings abroad turn to specialization to continue to deliver more extreme, ideologically-driven content.
 Thus, while the transition to territorial conquest and control may constrain even extreme rebels to more moderate appeals at the local level, it may do little to stem their influence among more ideologically-driven audiences abroad.
 This finding has important consequences for the way that scholars and policymakers alike address and attempt to counter the growing influence of rebel media both on and off the battlefield in an internet age.

-Studying the Impact of ISIS Propaganda Campaigns (with Barbara F. Walter and Tamar Mitts), Forthcoming @ Journal of Politics
+Studying the Impact of ISIS Propaganda Campaigns (with Barbara F. Walter and Tamar Mitts), Journal of Politics 2022

 Over the past decade, a large number of extremist and hate groups have turned to internet platforms to inspire mass violence.
 Currently, there is little reliable evidence on how such campaigns radicalize targeted audiences.
 We provide systematic, large-scale, micro evidence on the effect of Islamic State propaganda on social media.
 We use several machine learning algorithms to detect recruitment messages in online propaganda, identify their dissemination on Twitter, and quantify the reactions of exposed users.
 Analyzing content produced by the Islamic State between 2015 and 2016 shows that propaganda conveying the material, spiritual, and social benefits of joining ISIS increased online support for the group, while content displaying brutal violence decreased endorsement of ISIS across a wide range of videos.
 Only the group’s most extreme supporters reacted positively to violent propaganda.